chark/build-tools/Documentation~/README.md

   <img width="50%" src="build-configuration.png"/>
 </p>

 You can customize this configuration depending on your needs.
+However, over field to see tooltips for explanations.